AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 If additional attributes are needed, your service initiates a new authentication flow that includes the additional scopes for the required attributes.
 This triggers ScotAccount's consent process, where users are clearly informed about what information is being requested and why.

-Upon user consent, ScotAccount provides an authorization code that your service exchanges for tokens, including an access token specifically scoped for the requested attributes.
+Upon user consent, ScotAccount provides an authorisation code that your service exchanges for tokens, including an access token specifically scoped for the requested attributes.
 This access token is then used to make a request to ScotAccount's attribute service, which returns the verified information in the form of a signed JWT.

 The attribute JWT contains not only the verified claims but also detailed verification metadata that describes how each piece of information was verified and what level of assurance it carries.
 Your service validates this JWT using the same cryptographic verification process used for ID tokens.